 - Do not plant trees in an irrigated lawn.
 Lawns require more water than trees, and over-watering trees can adversely affect their health and lifespan.

-- Lawn – Lawn provides aesthetic benefits and is good for active play areas, but it is also one of the highest water users in your garden.
+Lawn provides aesthetic benefits and is good for active play areas, but it is also one of the highest water users in your garden.
 Limit your use of lawn – consider how much lawn you actually need and place it only where it will be used.
-Choose turf varieties most adapted to your climate.
-Warm season varieties use considerably less water than cool season varieties (see Turf Varieties and Lawn Care for more information.
+Choose grass varieties most adapted to your climate.

 The key to a successful landscape project is choosing the right plant for the right place on your property.
 Selecting plants that are adapted to your local conditions should grow better, require less maintenance and use fewer inputs such as less water, fertilizers, and pesticides.
 When selecting plants consider the following factors: